 Case study (kind of)

 ThinkTraffic had a post about a start up experimenting with different traffic sources.
 They chose 12 different strategies to drive traffic to find the one that converts the best.
-Those strategies included Google Adwords campaign, social media, blogs, e-mail newsletters, forums, videos, SEO and the like (for a full list of their chosen strategies see here).
+Those strategies included Google Adwords campaign, social media, blogs, e-mail newsletters, forums, videos, SEO and the like.
 The act of conversion was opt-in to their email list.